Shadow1363/To-Do-List-App/README.md

 # To-Do-List-App
 A TODO LIST WebApp using HTML, CSS and JavaScript

-Update the code to have an event listener for enter and cleaned up some code.
+Updated the code to use an event listener.